-Any political party promising rice selling at 2014 prices might sweep President Buhari’s administration out government resoundingly.
+Any political party promising to sell rice at 2014 prices might sweep President Buhari’s administration out government resoundingly.
 Never underestimate the hunger chasing millions of Nigerians like an avenging angel.

-When good ideas are introduced to government in Nigeria they come as a brazen wayward prostitutes never as an enduring industrious spouses.
-The stuff of quick fixes.
-The latest new idea in Nigeria is rice.
-A few years back, rice was a rage because of the focus then on “[political] ricism” – the use of rice [and other items] by politicians to induce voters to make on the spot decisions to vote for them.
-Now the rage is “rice self-sufficiency” – restrict rice importation (by imposing 60% duties); improve local rice industry.
-Consequently, rice is much less affordable in Nigeria today than hitherto and citizens are feeling the growing pinch.
-Before anyone qualifies the policy of rice self-sufficiency, we need to ask if it is another serial prostitute in the hands of government or not.
+When the government introduces good ideas in Nigeria, they come as brazen wayward prostitutes never as enduring industrious spouses.
+The stuff of quick fixes never endures.
+The latest new concept necessitating the governments interest in Nigeria is rice.
+A few years back, rice became the rage because of the focus then was on “[political] ricism” – the use of rice [and other items] by politicians to induce voters to make on the spot decisions to vote for them.
+Now the rage is “rice self-sufficiency” – restrict rice importation (by imposing 60% duties) and improve the local rice industry’s production capacity.
+Consequently, rice is much less affordable in Nigeria today than hitherto, and citizens are feeling the sharp pinch.
+Before anyone qualifies the policy of rice self-sufficiency, we need to ask if it is another serial prostitute in the hands of the government or not.

 President Buhari now appears to be doing some substantial for the economy, making the nation “look inwards”.
-Nigeria is habituated to rice-eating consuming 6 million metric tonnes annually (4 million metric tonnes imported) but can no longer afford the forex for $5 million a day bill for rice importation.
-To sustain Nigeria’s taste for rice, the nation should be able to grow its own rice supplies, after all, Nigeria fed itself completely before colonisation and even at Independence.
-There is even talk of Nigeria becoming a rice exporter.
-Only if it were that simple.
+Nigeria is habituated to rice-eating, consuming 6 million metric tonnes annually (4 million metric tonnes imported) but can no longer afford the foreign exchange for $5 million a day bill for rice importation.
+The way to sustain Nigeria’s demand for rice is the nation should be able to grow its rice supplies.
+After all, Nigeria fed itself completely before colonisation and even at Independence.
+There is also talk of Nigeria becoming a rice exporter only if it were that simple.

-The production and marketing rice as sold in market is not about the supremacy of soil and climate [natural resources], but the value created and captured by way of mixing labour, capital, energy and enterprise resulting in desirable consistent outputs.
-Industrial value creation in Nigeria is something that has eluded its march to development and there are very good reasons for this.
+The production and marketing rice as sold in the market is not about the supremacy of soil and climate [natural resources], but the value created and captured by way of mixing labour, capital, energy and enterprise resulting in desirable, consistent outputs.
+Industrial value creation in Nigeria is something that has eluded its march to development, and there are persuasive reasons for this.
 Let us look at the realities of rice farming/production, the prospects agricultural enterprise and the worldview of consumers.

-Producing 6 million metric tonnes of rice a year securely is a colossal challenge which necessitates asking many serious questions.
+Producing 6 million metric tonnes of rice a year is an immense challenge which necessitates asking many pressing questions.
 Who wants to do rice farming?
 Who wants to invest in rice production and marketing?
-Who is going to manufacture the equipment used in farming, producing, preservation, storage, packaging and transporting rice?
+Who is going to manufacture the equipment used in agriculture, producing, preservation, storage, packaging and transporting rice?
 Who is going to fund the research necessary for the development and sustainability of the Nigerian rice industry, from farm to end-use?
-These questions by consensus have been perennial dismissed as “grammar” by many Nigerians, politicians and citizens; perennially they say we are already producing rice and can do better.
+These questions by consensus have been perennially dismissed as “grammar” by many Nigerians, politicians and citizens; perennially they say we are already producing rice and can do better.

-Yet, Nigeria searches foreign markets with preferential import licenses to meet its rice demand; imports agricultural equipment and technology because it does not manufacture its own; seeks research funding overseas because of its paucity in the country; schemes to get foreign loans and grants for agricultural projects because agriculture is an avoided cost; depends on fertiliser from abroad; gives massive landmasses for some agricultural production to non-African farmers because they are “more serious”; and so forth and so on.
-What part of rice production and marketing is Nigeria not dependent on foreign sources for?
+Yet, Nigeria searches foreign markets with preferential import licenses to meet its rice demand.
+The country imports agricultural equipment and technology and fertilisers because it does not manufacture its own.
+Nigeria seeks research funding overseas because of its scarcity in the country.
+Schemes to get foreign loans and grants for agricultural projects exist because agriculture is an avoided cost for the government.
+The government, state and federal give massive landmasses for some agricultural production to non-African farmers because they are “more serious”.
+These are realities Nigerians cannot deny.
+What part of rice production and marketing is Nigeria not dependent on external resources?
 These are the serious challenges the government has to contend with untiringly if Nigeria is sincerely to become self-sufficient in rice production.

-There is a cry for free enterprise in Nigeria and we hear it.
+There is a cry for free enterprise in Nigeria, and we hear it.
 It is easier to become a millionaire from rice importation than from local rice production in every sense.
-Acquiring arable land, recruiting good workers, paying costs/salaries, getting agricultural permits, buying equipment and fertilisers, procuring seeds; arranging transport/logistics, building storage facilities etc. and efficiently managing/coordinating such to produce rice consistently is very hard work and extends beyond the farming season to 12 calendar months.
-Is it not easier to go to a rice-producing country, have a meeting with a rice exporter, place an order, make a payment then clear the rice containers at Tin Can Island port ready for sale; all just in two weeks flat?
+Acquiring arable land, recruiting good workers, paying costs/salaries, getting agricultural permits, buying equipment and fertilisers, procuring seeds; arranging transport/logistics, building storage facilities etc. and efficiently managing/coordinating such to produce rice consistently is arduous work and extends beyond the farming season to 12 calendar months.
+Is it not more comfortable to go to a rice-producing country with $1 million, have a meeting with a rice exporter, place an order, make a payment then clear the rice containers at Tin Can Island port ready for sale; all just in two weeks flat?